On-the-Fly Shortest Path QGIS plugin

 Example path

 The Start and End markers can be placed either directly on top of the vertices of lines, on top of the segments of lines, or anywhere on the map.
-The routing algorithm will calculate the nearest line layer from the list of line layers selected in the plugin Layers selector, and will connect the marker to the nearest point on that line.
+The routing algorithm will calculate the nearest line layer from the list of line layers selected in the LayersLayers selector and will connect the marker to the nearest point on that line.
 The length of line from the marker to the line layer is referred to as the Entry or Exit respectively.

 Snapping tool

-In order to assist the user in the placement of the markers, a snapping indicator tool identifies the map features near the cursor while the marker placement tool is active for any of the markers (start, middle, end).
-The functionality depends on the configuration setting Snap method and the snapping tolerance is set in the Snap pixels parameter.
-When snapping is active, a tooltip is attached to the snapping indicator, presenting a comma separated list of the identified layers where the tool is snapped.
+In order to assist the user in the placement of the markers, a snapping indicator tool identifies the map features near the cursor while the marker placement tool is active for any of the markers (start, middle, end), or at the placement of the vertices of the flexjLine, the bridgingPoint and the bridgingLine tools.
+The functionality depends on the configuration setting Snap method.
+Snapping tolerance is the distance the plugin uses to search for the closest vertex and/or edge of line segment when you set a new marker.
+The snapping tolerance is set in the Snap pixels parameter.

-The snapping indicator appears as a blue rectangle or circle, depending on the value of the selected snap method:
+The snapping indicator appears as a rectangle or circle, depending on the value of the selected snap method:

 The snapping tool will identify all features within the Snap pixels tolerance.
 Even if the tool itself is snapped to one of many map features, the tooltip will report all layers within the tolerance.
 Since the tolerance is defined in pixels, the user may zoom in the map to - possibly - separate the individual map features, in case they do not coincide completely.
+If you aren’t within the snapping tolerance, the plugin will leave the marker where you release the mouse button, instead of snapping it to an existing vertex and/or segment.

 Example tooltip1 Example tooltip2 Example tooltip3